urllib3/urllib3/notes/connection-lifecycle.md

 conn.connect()
 ```

 After connecting to the origin, the connection can be checked to see if `is_verified` is set to true.
-If not the `HTTPConnectionPool` would emits a warning.
+If not the `HTTPConnectionPool` would emit a warning.
 The warning only matters for when verification is disabled, because otherwise an error is raised on unverified TLS handshake.

 ```python
 if not conn.is_verified: